rishibha09/FreeCodeCamp_Tensorflow/README.md

-# FreeCodeCamp_Tensorflow
+# Learning Pytorch (ZTM Academy)
-Projects completed as part of the Tensorflow course on FCC.
+Notebooks completed in Follow-along coding style based on ZTM course on PyTorch.
+Also includes exercises completed.